8. Frequently asked questions

 Q – (GENERAL) Our company is made up of several divisions… should we complete one assessment or one for each division?

 A – If you are a single legal entity and have a single ICO registration but have multiple sites, one toolkit could cover them all.
-Please contact the helpdesk and we will provide access to Headquarters "HQ" functionality and/or help you publish for all your sites.
+Please contact the helpdesk and we will provide access to Headquarters 'HQ' functionality and/or help you publish for all your sites.

 If you have multiple legal entities, with multiple ICO registrations, it is unlikely that a single toolkit will cover everything.
 We would be happy to discuss how atypical organisations can make best use of the toolkit.